 For years, we’ve been saying to each other within the veterinary industry that the steady inflation of veterinary prices and especially the steady inflation of referral practice prices is just not sustainable.
 It has been obvious that it would lead to more and more clients not being able to afford their escalating insurance premiums, or to the insurers having to place caps on their liabilities and cover, to the detriment of pets and their owners.
 We’ve seen both of these occurring year on year.

-The RSA insurance group which underwrites More Than, Marks and Spencer, John Lewis and Argos insurance policies has led the way with a strategy to address this looming problem.
+The RSA insurance group which underwrites More Than, Marks and Spencer and John Lewis insurance policies has led the way with a strategy to address this looming problem.
 They have put together a group of referral practices, their “preferred providers” that includes specialists and advanced practitioners covering a range of veterinary disciplines across the country.
 These allow pet owners to get a quality referral service, while keeping a limit on ongoing costs for the insurer.
 The aim of the RSA network is to provide a quality service that will be sustainable and so will be there for the generations to come.

 We are proud to be one of the RSA preferred providers, as well as working with all of the other insurers that provide pet healthcare in the UK.